CrystalAnalyst/goberate/README.md

 # goberate
-Aim to be a easy to use, high-performance, light-weight, elegent and graceful Web Framework.
+Aim to be an easy to use, high-performance, light-weight, elegent and graceful Web Framework.